-- Possessing a mobile phone, carrying bits of paper, talking to other students, copying from others during an assessment will be treated as punishable dishonesty. - Zero mark to be awarded for the offenders.
-For copying from another student, both students get the same penalty of zero mark. - ➤ The departmental disciplinary committee including the course faculty member, PAC chairperson and the HoD, as members shall verify the facts of the malpractice and award the punishment if the student is found guilty.
+- Possessing a mobile phone, carrying bits of paper, talking to other students, copying from others (or websites) during an assessment will be treated as punishable dishonesty. - > Zero mark to be awarded for the offenders.
+For copying from another student(s) (or websites), the students get the same penalty of zero mark. - ➤ The departmental disciplinary committee including the course faculty member, PAC chairperson and the HoD, as members shall verify the facts of the malpractice and award the punishment if the student is found guilty.
 The report shall be submitted to the Academic office. - > The above policy against academic dishonesty shall be applicable for all the programmes.